Gold (2018 film)

 Gold: The Dream That United Our Nation, or simply Gold, is a 2018 Indian Hindi-language period sports film written and directed by Reema Kagti and produced by Farhan Akhtar and Ritesh Sidhwani.
-The film stars an ensemble cast of Akshay Kumar, Mouni Roy, Amit Sadh, Kunal Kapoor, Vineet Kumar Singh, Sunny Kaushal and Nikita Dutta.
+The film stars Akshay Kumar, Mouni Roy, Amit Sadh, Kunal Kapoor, Vineet Kumar Singh, Sunny Kaushal and Nikita Dutta.

 Gold is based on the journey of India's national hockey team to the 1948 Summer Olympics and follows Tapan Das, the man who won India its first gold medal in the same event.
 Gold was theatrically released on 15 August 2018 during India's Independence Day.
-The film grossed ₹158 crore against a budget of ₹61 crore at the box office Gold also became the first Bollywood film to be released in Saudi Arabia.
+The film grossed ₹158 crore against a budget of ₹61 crore at the box office.
+Gold also became the first Bollywood film to be released in Saudi Arabia.

 Plot

 The story begins around the time of the Berlin Olympics in 1936, when the Indian team played the hockey finals against Germany.
 Despite the Germans attempting to play rough against the Indian team, the Indians start winning in the second half, when the team's assistant manager, Tapan Das (Akshay Kumar), shows them the Indian Flag during the half time break.
 When the captain Samrat (Kunal Kapoor) and team receive the gold medal, the British National Anthem is played and the flag of British India is hoisted, but the Indian team promise themselves that they will win a Gold medal once again on behalf of their motherland, after India gets Independence.

 The subsequent Olympics are cancelled because of World War II.
 After the war, a drunk and spoiled Tapan roams and loses in several bets but sobers up when he gets the news that the next Olympics will be held in London in 1948.
 He holds aspirations of making India play hockey as a free country, coaching a novice hockey team to earn independent India's first Olympic gold medal at the 1948 Summer Olympics.

 Tapan now struggles to win his position as a joint manager of the team and promises to bring up best players from the new generation.
 He manages to convince Mr. Wadia, and goes out for his work back.
 He meets the former hockey captain Samrat, now retired, to lead to guide the team.
 But Samrat refuses and suggests teammate Imtiaz Ali Shah (Vineet Kumar Singh).
 Imtiaz, a great contributor of the 1936 Olympics along with Samrat, was a soldier for the Indian National Army.
 Tapan meets Imtiaz and they decide to continue their dream and oath to win the gold medal for an independent India.
 With Independence for India looming on the horizon, Tapan travels to different parts of India to scout for the best players for the team.

 Finally Tapan keeps his promise and creates the national hockey team, taking players from several regions.
 Among them are Thakur Raghubir Pratap Singh (Amit Sadh) and Himmat Singh (Sunny Kaushal), a pair of talented centre forwards from Central India and Punjab.